 Autism Spectrum Disorder FAQ

-Autism Spectrum Disorder (ASD) is a complex developmental disability that appears sometime during early childhood.
+Autism Spectrum Disorder (ASD) is a complex developmental disability is usually noticed during early childhood.
 Children with ASD vary greatly in their strengths, abilities, and needs.
-Students who are diagnosed with ASD share common impairments, as described in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5):
+An ASD diagnosis is usually associated with common characteristics, as described in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5):

 - “Persistent deficits in social communication and social interaction across multiple contexts”

-- “Restricted, repeptetive patterns of behavior, interests, or activities”
+- “Restricted, repetitive patterns of behavior, interests, or activities”

-Although there is no definitive answer to what causes ASD, most experts in the medical and educational communities agree that it is caused by abnormalities in brain structure and function.
-We do not know what causes the brain to develop abnormally, but we do know that there is a strong genetic link to ASD.
+Although there is no definitive answer to what causes ASD, most experts in the medical and educational communities agree that it is likely influenced by genes and brain development.
+We do not know what causes the brain to develop differently, but we do know that there is a strong genetic link to ASD.
 That is families that have one child with ASD have an increased likelihood of having another child with ASD.
-We also know that ASD is five times more likely to occur in boys (1 in 54) than in girls (1 in 252), and that the overall occurrence of ASD has increased dramatically with the current prevalence being 1 in 88.
+We also know that ASD is four times more likely to occur in boys (1 in 54) than in girls (1 in 152), and that the overall occurrence of ASD has increased dramatically with the current estimated prevalence being 1 in 59.